shivannis/xandr-docs-public/xandr-docs/articles/invest/peer-approval.md

 ---
-title : Microsoft Invest - Peer Approval description : Learn how Peer Approval provides a way for you to ensure that augmented line items are reviewed and approved by a second user before they can be set to active.
+title: Microsoft Invest - Peer Approval
+description: Learn how Peer Approval provides a way for you to ensure that augmented line items are reviewed and approved by a second user before they can be set to active. ms.date: 10/28/2023
 ---